AppliedMinds/tcp/README.md

         this.device.send(Buffer.from([0x01]))
     }
     onReceive(data) {
-        // Set our state when the device relays its state this.state = data
+        // Cache state when the device relays its state this.state = data
     }
     stop() {